-Energy providers would incentivise owners with a small fee per kWh.
-The price difference between the fee and the cost of recharging your electric vehicle during off-peak hours would be the profit made from V2G charging.
+New technology allowing cars' batteries to discharge back into the grid is needed in order for V2G to work as envisaged.
+Energy providers will incentivise customers with a small fee per kWh of electricity returned to the grid.
+The price difference between that fee and the cost of recharging your electric car during off-peak hours would be the profit made from V2G charging.

-When can we see V2G charging in the UK?
+When will V2G charging be available in the UK?

-Nissan and energy supplier OVO have already launched a 1,000-unit V2G charging trial in the UK.
+Nissan and energy supplier OVO have run a 1,000-unit V2G charging trial in the UK.
 Participation takes two years and it's currently open to Nissan Leaf-driving OVO customers only, but the company estimates a £305 annual energy bill saving for users.